cassgvp/WIN-Open-Neuroimaging-Community/docs/community/personas-3-descriptions.md

 ---

 #### Emoji key
-We have used an emoji key to summarise our personas' experience and attitudes to each of the [attributes](personas-1-who.md) we identified as being valuable to the community.
-These are intended to give you a quick feel for how each persona relates to an attribute.
+We have used an emoji key to summarise our personas' experience and attitudes to each of the [attributes](personas-1-who.md)  identified as being valuable to the community.
+These emojis are intended to give you a quick feel for how each persona relates to an attribute.
 They can be conceptualised by the descriptions given with each image.

 ## Jesse